claytonketner/CSCI200_FactorySim/Data-Classes.md

 * Member data:
      * private Lane myTopLane - used to access the top lane
-     * private Lane myBotLane - used to access the bot lane
+     * private Lane myBotLane - used to access the bottom lane
 * Methods:
      * void turnOn() - turn on both lanes
      * void turnOff() - turn off both lanes
-     * boolean isLaneOn() - return if this pair of lane is on
+     * boolean isLaneOn() - return if this pair of lanes is on
-     * void setAmplitude(double amplitude) - set the amplitude of this pair of lane
+     * void setAmplitude(double amplitude) - set the amplitude of this pair of lanes
-     * double getAmplitude() - get the amplitude of this pair of lane
+     * double getAmplitude() - get the amplitude of this pair of lanes
      * void addPartTopLane(Part p) - add a part to top lane
-     * void addPartBotLane(Part p) - add a part to bot lane
+     * void addPartBotLane(Part p) - add a part to bottom lane
      * Part removePartTopLane() - remove end part from top lane
-     * Part removePartBotLane() - remove end part from bot lane
+     * Part removePartBotLane() - remove end part from bottom lane
      * double getSpeed() - return speed for both lanes

 ***